 Receptive language, which is how we interpret language and understand others, can often be a challenge for kids who have been diagnosed with autism.
 Children who struggle with receptive language can appear as if they aren't listening or responding to the simplest of instructions, which can be frustrating for parents.

 Parents and caregivers often describe their kids as being content to play on their own, with behavioral issues emerging when asked to complete tasks or participate in activities that are more structured.
 As a child gets older, these demands only seem to increase and compound that frustration.

-So what can a parent do to improve receptive language in their child?
+How can you improve receptive language in your child?